Stitching Monte Carlo samples: Examples

 The validity of Eq.~(\ref{eq:P_ratio}) includes the case $n_{j} = 0$.

-The expression for the stitching weight $w^{I}$ is given by an expression similar to Eq.~(\ref{eq:weight_incl}), the main difference being that the index $i$ is replaced by the vector $I$, the probabilities $P^{i}$ and $P_{j}^{i}$ are replaced by the probabilities $P^{I}$ and $P_{j}^{I}$ and the product of luminosity times cross section, $L \times \sigma_{\incl}$, is replaced by the frequency $F$ of $\Pp\Pp$ collisions for the purpose of estimating trigger rates at the HL-LHC:
+The expression for the stitching weight $s^{I}$ is given by an expression similar to Eq.~(\ref{eq:weight_incl}), the main difference being that the index $i$ is replaced by the vector $I$, the probabilities $P_{\incl}^{i}$ and $P_{j}^{i}$ are replaced by the probabilities $P_{\incl}^{I}$ and $P_{j}^{I}$ and the product of luminosity times cross section, $L \, \sigma_{\incl}$, is replaced by the frequency $F$ of $\Pp\Pp$ collisions:

-The probabilities $P^{I}$ and $P_{j}^{I}$ are given by Eqs.(~\ref{eq:P_inclusive}) and~(\ref{eq:P_exclusive}).
-Dividing both numerator and denominator on the right-hand side of Eq.~(\ref{eq:weight_tmp}) by $P^{I}$ and replacing the ratio $P_{j}^{I}/P^{I}$ by Eq.~(\ref{eq:P_ratio}) yields:
+The probabilities $P_{\incl}^{I}$ and $P_{j}^{I}$ are given by Eqs.(~\ref{eq:P_inclusive}) and~(\ref{eq:P_exclusive}).
+Dividing both numerator and denominator on the right-hand side of Eq.~(\ref{eq:weight_tmp}) by $P_{\incl}^{I}$ and replacing the ratio $P_{j}^{I}/P_{\incl}^{I}$ by Eq.~(\ref{eq:P_ratio}) yields:

+The sum over $j$ refers to the exclusive samples.
 At the HL-LHC, the $\Pp\Pp$ collision frequency $F$ amounts to $28$~MHz~\footnote{ The beams cross every $25$~ns, but $\Pp\Pp$ collisions occur only in $\approx 70\%$ of those beam crossings~\cite{TDR_Phase2_LHC}.}.
-Eq.~(\ref{eq:weight_trigger_rate}) represents the equivalent of Eq.~(\ref{eq:weight_incl}), tailored to the case of estimating trigger rates instead of estimating event yields of background processes.
+Eq.~(\ref{eq:weight_trigger_rate}) represents the equivalent of Eq.~(\ref{eq:weight_incl}), tailored to the case of estimating trigger rates instead of estimating event yields.
+The weights $w_{\incl}^{k}$ and $w_{j}^{k}$ are equal to one for all events in this example, which allows to simplify Eq.~(\ref{eq:weight_trigger_rate}).
+Using the relations $\sum_{k=1}^{N_{\incl}} \, w_{\incl}^{k} = N_{\incl}$ and $\sum_{k=1}^{N_{j}} \, w_{j}^{k} = N_{j}$, we obtain the expression:

 The ranges in $\pThat$ used to produce the exclusive samples and the number of events contained in each sample are given in Table~\ref{tab:samples_trigger_rate}.
 The association of the index $i$ to the different ranges in $\pThat$ and the corresponding values of the probabilities $p_{i}$ are given in Table~\ref{tab:p_trigger_rate}.
 The probabilities $p_{i}$ are computed by taking the ratio of cross sections computed by the program \PYTHIA for the case of single inelastic $\Pp\Pp$ scattering interactions with a transverse momentum exchange that is within the $i$-th interval in $\pThat$ and for the case that no condition is imposed on $\pThat$.